- BA., Liberal Arts, English, Kutztown University, Kutztown, PA, Sigma Tau Delta, Magna Cum Laude

 - Certificate in Three-Dimensional Fine Arts, (for-credit degree program) Maryland College of Art, (MICA), Baltimore, MD

-Marianne is a member of the Library and Academic Technology (LAT) team and faculty beginning in the fall of 2015.
+Marianne is a member of the Library and Academic Technology (LAT) team and faculty since 2015.
 As an Information Literacy Librarian, she coordinates the research education program and also serves as a Research Librarian in the Public Access Department.
 She teaches research techniques to students, partnering with faculty to enhance research instructions; co-creates online library learning materials, develops information literacy assessment, participates in library collection development and other public assess library duties.
-Her last positions were as Instruction Librarian, and Reference Librarian at the Maryland Institute College of Art (MICA), Baltimore, Maryland.

-Marianne co-represents the college as local administrator, with Library & Academic Technology Dean, Ruth Shoge, for the 2016-2017 IMLS Sparks!
+Marianne represented the college as local administrator for the 2016-2017 IMLS Sparks!
 Ignition Grant of nearly $25,000, Information Literacy Framework Cooperative Project for At-Risk Student Success in Smaller Colleges.
 Other partners include: Goucher College, Ursinus College, and Washington & Jefferson College.
-She is also an active member of the Maryland Library Consortium’s Maryland Information Literacy Task Force which will host Teaching Information Literacy in a Post-Truth World, the first summit of its kind in the state, this summer.
+She was an active member of the Maryland Library Consortium’s Maryland Information Literacy Task Force which hosted Teaching Information Literacy in a Post-Truth World, the first summit of its kind in the state.

 She writes periodic book reviews for Library Journal and occasionally, blogs.
 She began her library career as a passionate advocate of emergent literacy and the importance of recreational and family reading as a Youth Services Librarian in public libraries.
 She published two professional books on reluctant readers, with Libraries Unlimited, and has written and presented on the topic.

-In her spare time Marianne creates with collage, painting, and wood engraving in her own studio practice.
-She is presently writing and illustrating a children’s book.
+In her spare time Marianne creates with collage in her own studio practice.
+She has written and illustrated a children’s book and is an Art-O-Mat artist.

 - Academic Advisor

-- Liaison to Art & Art History, Biology, Dance, English, First Year Seminar (formerly GRW), Humanities, Modern Languages, Music, Theater
+- Liaison to Art & Art History, Biology, Dance, English, First Year Seminar, Humanities, Modern Languages, Music, Theater Departments